erdemsaray/youtube_player_flutter_plus/README.md

 Flutter plugin for playing or streaming YouTube videos inline using the official [**iFrame Player API**](https://developers.google.com/youtube/iframe_api_reference).
 The package exposes almost all the API provided by **iFrame Player API**.
 So, it's 100% customizable.

+This package adds the rel: 0 and modestbranding: 1 parameters to the player.

 Note: This package only provides default youtube web player's skin.
 If you need Youtube Android player like player with gesture support, use [youtube_player_flutter](https://pub.dartlang.org/packages/youtube_player_flutter) instead.
 `youtube_player_flutter` also uses this package as dependency.
 (Migration Pending)